pcaminog/cloudflare-docs/content/style-guide/documentation-content-strategy/content-types/reference-architecture.md

 # Reference architecture

-## Purpose
+{{<glossary-definition term_id="reference architecture">}}

-The purpose of a reference architecture is to provide a high-level view of how all or part of the Cloudflare platform is built and how Cloudflare products would fit into a customer's existing infrastructure.
 Reference architectures are designed to show where our platform fits in with a customer's current environment and describe key aspects of a Cloudflare feature/service.
 Reference architectures should also map customer use cases to Cloudflare solutions.

 Reference architectures are typically very detailed.
 To describe a single architecture without much written content, use a [Reference architecture diagram](/style-guide/documentation-content-strategy/content-types/reference-architecture-diagram/).